hnky/pytorch-workshop/Chapter 1 - Setup/lab 1 - Setup Dev.md

 ![](img/13.png)

-1. In the terminal type "az login"
+1. In the terminal type "az login --use-device-code"
 2. Open a browser window and navigate to: [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin)
 3. Enter the code displayed in the terminal
 4. Sign in with your Microsoft Account that has access to the subscription you want to use.